eth-cscs/sarus/doc/config/mpi-hook.rst

 =================

 The hook is written in C++ and it will be compiled when building Sarus without the need of additional dependencies.
-Sarus's installation scripts will also automatically install the hook in the ``$CMAKE_INSTALL_PREFIX/bin`` directory.
+Sarus' installation scripts will also automatically install the hook in the ``$CMAKE_INSTALL_PREFIX/bin`` directory.
 In short, no specific action is required to install the MPI hook.